Spaul2004/SQL-PROJECTS/Olist - Data Cleaning & Validation Process .md

 # Data Cleaning Process

-The following steps and concepts are usde in order to validate and clean the Olist data :
+The following steps and concepts are used in order to validate and clean the Olist data :

 1. **Database Selection**
    The code begins by selecting the desired database using the `USE` statement.
 This ensures that all subsequent operations are performed on the correct dataset.